bhyvex/micro-kube/README.md

 $ kubectl logs <pod name> --namespace=kube-system
 ```

-## <a name="roadmap"></a>Known issues and roadmap
+## Limitations

 * Kubernetes services are exposed using virtual IPs that are meaningless outside of the Kubernetes
   cluster.
 (In micro-kube's case, meaningless outside of the Vagrant VM).
 In the case of
   services exposing port 80 for HTTP traffic, the micro-kube-router component (which uses Nginx)
-  dynamically reflects those services through virtual hosts on the VM's own port 80.
-Currently,
+  dynamically reflects those services through virtual hosts on the VM's own port 80, but
   services running on other ports or using other protocols are not reflected.
-This is presently
-  micro-kube's most damning limitation.
-We plan to address this in an upcoming release by
-  improving the micro-kube-router component to route traffic for all ports and protocols.

-* Although micro-kube exposes both secure and insecure API endpoints, the kube-ui addon is
-  accessible _only_ an insecure port.

 ## Contributing

-Pull requests that make micro-kube more awesome are welcome!
-The primary guideline for
-contribution is to keep things simple so micro-kube remains lightweight and easy-to-use.
+micro-kube is no longer under active development.